 Hailed by Downbeat magazine for his “adroit lyricism and gift for complex, imaginative composition,” trumpeter and composer Taylor Haskins has distinguished himself as a top-level sideman, a leader of groundbreaking bands, and a venturesome composer and producer in the field of media and music software.
 He has played a vital role in Nels Cline’s Lovers orchestra, the Grammy-winning Dave Holland Big Band (Overtime), Guillermo Klein’s Los Guachos, the Richard Bona Group and many other world-class ensembles.

 Haskins’ most recent work includes the jazz-electronica hybrid Gnosis and the disarmingly melodic The Point, by a new quintet called Green Empire featuring Haskins exclusively on the rare Steiner-Crumar analog EVI (electronic valve instrument).
 His five previous releases, dating back to 2003, are Fuzzy Logic, Recombination, American Dream, Metaview, and Wake Up Call.

 For six years, Haskins worked full-time as an in-house composer for the cutting-edge electronic music production house tomandandy, creating music and sound design for numerous major commercial campaigns, films and art installations.
 While at tomandandy Haskins also helped develop and field-test proprietary (and ultimately patented) music generation software that employs artificial intelligence-based algorithms.

-Originally hailing from the woods of New Hampshire and having thrived as a musician in New York city for 20 years, Taylor now resides in the Champlain Valley region of New York’s Adirondack mountains.
+Originally from the woods of New Hampshire, Haskins completed his Masters degree at the Manhattan School of Music in 1996 and thrived as a member of the demanding New York jazz scene for over 20 years.
+He now resides in the Champlain Valley region of New York’s Adirondack mountains.